SKGEzhil/Flex_Board_IITH_Flutter/README.md

 - GetX for state management

 ## Contributing
 Contributions to the Forum Hub IITH App are welcome.
-Please read the [CONTRIBUTING.md] file for guidelines on how to contribute.
+Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License
-This project is licensed under the [MIT License] - see the [LICENSE] file for details.
+This project is licensed under the [MIT License](/LICENSE) - see the [LICENSE](/LICENSE) file for details.

 ## Contact
-For any queries or feedback, please contact [skgezhil2005@gmail.com].
+For any queries or feedback, please contact skgezhil2005@gmail.com.

 ## Acknowledgements
 - IIT Hyderabad